dragozzine/nPSF/Users_Guide.md

     filter: The filter in which the image was taken.
 Placing it here makes it easier to identify, rather than pulling up the image header in ds9.

-    CCD chip:
+    CCD chip: The CCD camera chip number.

     cr_clean: Indicates whether you set cosmic ray cleaning to true or false in the runprops.
 This merely helps you catch whether you put it to what you wanted or not.

-    med_moise:

-    std_noise:
+    med_moise: The median value of all pixels in the image.

+    std_noise: The square root of the median noise.

-A single number value follows these results, which indicates...
+    A single number value follows these results, which I don't know the purpose of, but is the product of the std_noise and the noise_cutoff divided by 0.1.

 While nPSF is running, a loading bar will appear showing the progress and estimated time remaining in that step.
 Once nPSF is done running, a variety of plots will be output to the results folder.

 ### The Results Folder

+If for some reason an expected plot is not created or is created disfunctional, the user may run `remake_plots.py` from the results directory experiencing this issue.
+Note that a `chain.h5` file for the run must be present to do this.

 Convergence Plots: